Battle of Binh An: Battle

-On 27 June, Troop C, 3/5th Cavalry, with Troop D, 1/9th Cavalry, the dismounted ground troop of the air cavalry squadron of the 1st Cavalry Division, had advanced from the northwest to within 150 meters of the village of Binh An (16.848°N 107.246°E), on the South China Sea, 13km north of Quảng Trị.
+On 27 June, Troop C, 3/5th Cavalry, with Troop D, 1/9th Cavalry, the ground troop of the air cavalry squadron of the 1st Cavalry Division, had advanced from the northwest to within 150 meters of the village of Binh An (16.848°N 107.246°E), on the South China Sea, 13km north of Quảng Trị.
 Suddenly, small arms fire and rocket-propelled grenades hit the US forces as several PAVN soldiers withdrew into the village.
 Both troops began firing to maintain pressure on the PAVN while scout sections from Troop C swung to the north and south of the village to cut off the escape routes.
 Hundreds of civilians fled from the village as Lieutenant Colonel Hugh Bartley ordered Troops A and B to reinforce the attacking units and start the pile-on.
-Shortly, thereafter a captured PAVN soldier reported that the 300-man K14 Battalion of the 812th Regiment was dug in at Binh An.
-Realizing that he now had a PAVN battalion with its back to the sea, Bartley ordered Troop B to positions north of Binh An.
+Shortly thereafter, a captured PAVN soldier reported the 300-man K14 Battalion of the 812th Regiment was dug in at Binh An.
+Realizing he now had a PAVN battalion with its back to the sea, Bartley ordered Troop B to positions north of Binh An.
 Troop C moved into the center of a horseshoe-shaped cordon along with Troop D, 1/9th Cavalry.
 By 10:30 the four cavalry troops were in position around Binh An.
 The South China Sea blocked the PAVN's escape east, and a United States Navy Swift boat was also summoned to seal the seaward escape routes.

 Bartley's requests for fire support brought tactical aircraft, aerial rocket artillery and 105mm artillery.
 The cruiser USS Boston and the destroyers USS O'Brien and USS Edson took station offshore.
 When Bartley gave the order to open fire the area inside the cordon erupted as hundreds of shells crashed in on the target.
 A naval observer reported the shelling to be so fierce that PAVN soldiers could be seen diving into the sea to escape.
 In order to strengthen the cordon and complete the pile-on, Bartley requested the airlift of two infantry companies from the 1st Cavalry Division.
 The two companies arrived early in the afternoon: Company C, 1/5th Cavalry, reinforced Troop B on the north side, while Company C, 2/5th Cavalry joined Troop A on the south.
-The supporting fire continued for the rest of the afternoon, and was lifted only long enough for a psychological operations team to fly over Binh An, urging the PAVN to surrender.
+The supporting fire continued for the rest of the afternoon, and was lifted only long enough for a psychological operations team to fly over Binh An urging the PAVN to surrender.
 There was no response and the shelling was resumed.